Scanpath Prediction on Information Visualisations: Experiments

 \subsection{User Study}

-Given the mismatch between the quantitative metrics (\autoref{fig:quantitative}) and qualitative evaluations (\autoref{fig:qualitative}) that disagrees on the methods that are able to better produce human-like scanpaths, we conducted a user evaluation to gain further insights.
-We designed a study in which participants had to qualitatively compare human, ground-truth scanpaths from the MASSVIS dataset to predictions from Saltinet, DCSM, PathGAN, and UMSS (ours).
-Additionally, we also included a second, ground-truth scanpath as a Human baseline.
+To gain further insights, we designed a study in which participants had to qualitatively compare human, ground-truth scanpaths from the MASSVIS dataset to predictions from Saltinet, DCSM, PathGAN, and UMSS (ours).
+Additionally, we included a second, randomly selected ground-truth scanpath as a Human baseline.
 For each trial in the evaluation, we randomly selected one human scanpath from the same visualisation as the \textit{Target}.
 We randomly sampled scanpaths for the three baselines where multiple scanpaths are existed (Saltinet, UMSS, and Human), while PathGAN and DSCM produced only a single scanpath.
-Study participants were asked to compare the five baselines to the human \textit{Target} by ranking the generated scanpaths from 1 to 5, where 1\,=\,most similar and 5\,=\,most dissimilar (see Fig.~10 in supplementary material).
+Study participants were asked to compare the five baselines to the human \textit{Target} by ranking the generated scanpaths from 1 to 5, where 1\,=\,most similar and 5\,=\,most dissimilar (see Figure~10 in supplementary material).
 The presentation order of the five baselines was counterbalanced using a latin-square study design.
 The study contained 40 trials, i.e. 40 visualisations from the MASSVIS evaluation set.
-Upon completing all trials, we asked participants to provide qualitative feedback on the most important characteristics they used in their subjective evaluation.
-The duration of the entire study was around 30\,mins and participants were compensated €\,10 for participation.
+The duration of the entire study was around 30\,minutes and participants were compensated €\,10 for participation.